Dhananjaya Y. Chandrachud: Floor test for elections

-Chandrachud authored a judgment with far reaching consequences in the political sphere in the Shivraj Singh Chouhan v.
+Chandrachud authored a judgement with far reaching consequences in the political sphere in the Shivraj Singh Chouhan v.
 Speaker, Madhya Pradesh Legislative Assembly case.
 Chandrachud held that the Governor's exercise of power to convene the legislative assembly for a floor test during an ongoing session of the assembly was "legitimate to the purpose of ensuring that the norm of collective responsibility is duly preserved".
 He accepted the submission that the Governor commands the power to order a floor test if the Governor has – based on "objective material" – reasons to believe that the government has lost its majority.
 Significantly, he noted that the power of the Governor is not unbridled in the following terms:Where the exercise of the discretion by the Governor to call a floor test is challenged before the court, it is not immune from judicial review.
 The court is entitled to determine whether in calling for the floor test, the Governor did so on the basis of objective material and reasons which were relevant and germane to the exercise of the power.
 The exercise of such a power is not intended to destabilise or displace a democratically elected government accountable to the legislative assembly and collectively responsible to it.In a first of its kind observation, Chandrachud also noted the state of politics in the country and called for changes to strengthen the nature of the Indian democratic system in the following terms:The spectacle of rival political parties whisking away their political flock to safe destinations does little credit to the state our democratic politics.
 It is an unfortunate reflection of the confidence which political parties hold in their own constituents and a reflection of what happens in the real world of the politics to lure away persons from rival camps… It is best that courts maintain an arm's length from the sordid tales of political life.
 In defining constitutional principle, however, this Court must be conscious of the position on the ground as admitted by Counsel of both sides and an effort has to be made to the extent possible to ensure that democratic values prevail.